dcmorse/jamboard/README.md

 I've learned the jamboard approach will work to solve this problem.

 I've also learned that with my current skill set and my life obligations, I won't have time to make this into a legitimately useful OSS project in 2016.
 This makes me sad, but I am proud to have brought the project to some form of completion.

+## Installing Development Environment

+I believe the installation procedure is to check out the project through Visual Stuidio / Github, then maybe edit the cocnnection string in Web.config, create a new database named `jamboard`, then from the Tools > NuGet Package Manager > Package Manager Console execute the command `Update-Database`.
+You may also need to get some other dependent packages, such as Entity-Framework, SignalR, AngularJS, and so on, but hopefully those error messages should be straightforward.
+Once that's sorted out, click the 'build project' button and browse away.